emuell/AFEC-Explorer/README.md

 ## Features

-- Shows high-level features of an afec database in a table.
+- Shows high-level features of an AFEC high-level database in a grid.
 - Shows a 2d t-SNE cluster from the afec high-level classification data.
-- TODO/WIP: Clicking on a file in the table or map plays the audio file and shows the sample waveform.
+- Hovering or clicking on a file in the table or map plays the audio file.

 ## Development